Money manager Calamos hires ex-Janus CEO Gary Black

-(Reuters) - Money manager Calamos Investments CLMS.O said it has hired Gary Black, former chief executive of rival Janus Capital Group, as its global co-chief investment officer.
+Aug 23 (Reuters) - Money manager Calamos Investments said it has hired Gary Black, former chief executive of rival Janus Capital Group, as its global co-chief investment officer.

 Calamos, based in Naperville, Illinois, will also be adding a long/short equity strategy by acquiring Black’s current company, Black Capital LLC.